redwhite0/redwhite0/README.md

 # 💫 About Me:
 Hello, I am the founder of IsBizde and RWAZONE platforms.
 Together with my team, we have been working on these platforms since 2018.
-I am proficient in programming languages such as Java, Python, C#, C++, PHP, and Ruby, and I still have a strong interest in learning and developing in these languages.
+I am proficient in programming languages such as Java, Python, C#, C++, PHP, Ruby, etc. and I still have a strong interest in learning and developing in these languages.
 I also have experience in web development, database management, and graphic design.<br><br>Currently, I am working with a friend to develop our own game for the Steam platform.
 Contributing to open source projects and making valuable contributions to communities is an important mission for me.
 I take great pleasure in contributing to the Github community.

 ## 🌐 Socials: